- Feel like you cannot get through to your kids? Like they just don’t listen?

 * Work with your child’s school.
 At the same time, try to respect your child’s privacy and boundaries.
 PTA meetings are an excellent place to check in with teachers and counselors about your child.
 If there is trouble at home, talk to teachers and see if your child’s behavior is better at school.
 If it is, ask the teachers how they work with your child; be willing to learn from your child’s teachers.
 If your family is experiencing a difficult time (divorce, death, etc.), let school administrators and teachers know so that they can keep an eye on your child and offer support when needed.

 * Take an interest in your child’s development.
-Go to their games, celebrate their success, and comfort them when they don’t succeed (be careful not to overdo it-sometimes children, especially teenagers, need to have the time to work through their feelings using the skills you have taught them).
+Go to their games, celebrate their success, and comfort them when they don’t succeed (be careful not to overdo it since sometimes children, especially teenagers, need to have the time to work through their feelings using the skills you have taught them).

 * Ask questions/be curious, but try not to pry.
 Ask your child to help you understand (ex.
 “Could you help me understand what it is like being a teenager today.”).

 * Respect privacy and try to avoid ‘snooping.’
 Remember that your kids learn by watching your actions; if you snoop around . . . they will snoop around, too.
 Clearly, if you are concerned for your child’s well-being, there may be appropriate times to do a search, but try to ask your child first about what you are concerned about, then talk to a counselor if you feel the need to search their personal belongings.
 If your instincts tell you to snoop, then snoop!
 They are still children under your care, and while respect of privacy is important, your child’s physical and emotional well-being is more important.Share